Historical Chicago Tribune

 Chicago Architecture books: 720.977

-Heritage Room Materials are non-circulating materials that require an ID or library card to use.
-Heritage Room titles are in a closed staff area, therefore they are not available for browsing.
-All Heritage Room books are in our online catalog available through www.parkridgelibrary.org.
-Once a title and call number are identified in our catalog, a staff member at the reference desk will retrieve the item.
-There is a limit of two Heritage Room Items at a time.
+The Library's Local History Collection are reference materials that require an ID or library card to use.
+The titles are in a closed staff area and not available for browsing.
+All Local History books can be found in our online catalog available through www.parkridgelibrary.org.
+Once a title and call number are identified in our catalog, a staff member at the reference desk will retrieve the item(s).
 Materials that are fragile are subject to review by a librarian before the items can be used.

 Chicago History Magazine

 The Park Ridge Public Library has The Chicago History Magazine from 1945 to current, with some issues missing.
-The current issue can be found in our Magazine section of the Reference Room.
-Back issues are in storage and need to be requested at the reference desk.
+Issues are in storage and need to be requested at the reference desk.
 An ID or library card is required for library use of the Chicago History Magazine Collection.
 The magazines are not available to check out, but photocopies of pages can be made.

 There are several other libraries and museums in the Chicago area where you can find Chicago History information.

 Visit the Chicago History Museum online or in person to learn about Chicago history firsthand.
-Current exhibitions include information on Schaumburg, quilting, mapping Chicago, and more.
+Current exhibitions include information on Chicago blues, remembering Dr. King, Lincoln's Chicago, and more.

 The official site of the History Fair includes information for students, educators, and the general public.
 View their research guide which includes a guide for primary and secondary sources, along with a directory of local historical collections.